Temidayo24/js-basics-Assignment/README.md

 **Differentiate between the JavaScript data types ‘null’ and ‘undefined'**
     - 'null' in Javascript is an assigned value.
 It represents the absence of any object value. e.g let nullVariable = null.

-    - 'Undefined' is a variable that has been declared but has not being assigned a value. e.g let undefinedVariable = ""
+    - 'Undefined' is a variable that has been declared but has not being assigned a value. e.g let undefinedVariable;